jame0313/ITE2038-wiki/Analysis-of-in-memory-B+-tree-(temp).md

 In fourth situation, this call delete_entry again and it makes recursion.
 Delete process continues this loop until first or second or third situation occurred.

+---
+## designs or required changes for building on disk B+ tree (in function)
+---

+In-memory version use node pointer and record pointer to point leaf and internal node and record itself.
+In structure section, we discussed about structure in on-disk B+ tree.
+As we use page as node, we need to change function's parameter first.
+We can refer specific page with page number by DiskSpaceManager.
+So we use page number instead of node pointer.

+In this project, we treat values as char pointer.
+So we just use this pointer instead of record pointer.
+But as we store such values in page, we need different operation.

+In many function, they use node's info and traverse arrays and copying/moving contents by using subscript operator and assignment operator and etc. In on-disk version, we can't directly access page.
+As we need specific page(node), we need to read/write api in DiskSpaceManager.
+When we get page, we can access and modify contents like in-memory version.
+After modification, we need to write api call to save changes in disk.

+As we discussed before, memory structure has two separate arrays but in disk page, we use one field and key and page number(instead of pointer) in page body alternately in internal page case.
+So we can't just traversal page structure like in bpt code.
+We need to use double offset or make some mapping function(index -> in-page offset) to preserve loop code in bpt.
+We also need to care about special pointer(next sibling) because storing method is different from these version.

+In addition, we have to store values in last part of leaf page's body.
+So we use slot instead of key, pointer arrays.

+Lastly, we use the number of key as split and merge threshold in memory version.
+As we use variable length field, we use literally ratio of free space as the threshold.
+So, we need to track free space and check it at every operation to determine whether to modify structure.